Abrwt/Design-Document/README.md

 6. item sold button (if clicked then reduce qty)
 7. item update button
 8. item add button
+9. types of items (products)
+10. most sold item, least sold item in each category

 What database Requires:
 -------------